-The nature of the segregated contracts is such that each client retains beneficial ownership of their underlying asset portfolios, and therefore the value of the assets under management is not included on our balance sheet.
+The Company also writes pension fund management contracts which provide investment management services on a segregated basis.
+The nature of the segregated contracts is such that each client retains beneficial ownership of their underlying asset portfolios, and therefore the value of those assets under management is not included on our balance sheet.

 Accordingly, the investment performance information provided in section A.3 above excludes segregated contracts.
-For consistency with the balance sheet treatment, the expenses attributable to the management of segregated contracts are shown separately within the S.05.01 QRT (see Appendix) and amounted to £54m (2018: £53m).
-The corresponding fee revenue amounted to £106m (2018: £97m).
+For consistency with the balance sheet treatment, the expenses attributable to the management of segregated contracts are shown separately within the S.05.01 QRT (see Appendix) and amounted to £62m (2019: £54m).
+The corresponding fee revenue amounted to £113m (2019: £106m).
 The revenue and expenses associated with management of the segregated contracts is included within the operating profit shown in section A.2 above.